mattst/MultipleSelectionScroller/README.md

 - By default user feedback is given in the form of status messages.
 This can be disabled by setting the `MultipleSelectionScroller.quiet` setting to `true`.

-Add these settings to the `Preferences.sublime-settings` file to disable scroll cycling or status messages.
+Add these settings to your `Preferences.sublime-settings` file:

     // Disable scroll cycling:
     "MultipleSelectionScroller.scroll_cycling": false,